• Home

 I completely understand why the Condesa neighbourhood is one of the most popular in Mexico City.

-We loved how green and quiet it was, but it still felt so trending and funky.
+We loved how green and quiet it was, but it still felt so trendy and funky.
 The houses are beautiful, the dogs are cute and the food options are amazing.
 It was one place we could see ourselves living.

 Whether you’re basing yourself in Condesa for your entire Mexico City stay, or just visiting for the day, I hope this guide was helpful!